somatechlat/SomaAgentHub/services/gateway-api/README.md

 ## 🛡️ Security & Policy

-- Policy enforcement is handled downstream by the orchestrator; direct policy hooks in the gateway are future work.
+- Policy enforcement is handled downstream by the orchestrator; the gateway performs an optional budget precheck against the pricing service during wizard approval.
 - Identity tokens validated before orchestrator calls.
 - Rate limiting handled upstream (API Gateway / Ingress); future work tracked in roadmap.

+---

+## 💰 Budget Gating (Wizard Approval)

+- Behavior: When approving a wizard session, the gateway attempts a budget precheck using the pricing service if the wizard answers include `budget_cap` and `hours` (or `hours_planned`).
+Optional `gpu_model` is also forwarded.
+- Endpoint Called: `POST {PRICING_SERVICE_URL}/v1/pricing/evaluate-budget/with-policy` with query params.
+- Outcome: If the pricing response indicates `within_budget=false`, the approval returns:
+    - `status: blocked`, `reason: budget_exceeded`, and the raw pricing decision in `details`.
+- Soft-fail: If pricing is unavailable or returns non-200, approval proceeds without gating.
+- Configure via `PRICING_SERVICE_URL`.

 ---